Steprapax/Graph-anonymization/README.md

 The first is the greedy way to anonymize a graph, it's a fast way.
 The second methods use dynamic programming, it's slower but find the optimal way to make an original  graph into an anonymized graph.

+https://prezi.com/p/kvwes-28fvge/anonimizzazione-sui-grafi/#present here there is the slides/presentation of the problem.